444thLiao/CoralProbiotic/README.md

 This repository contains the scripts used to analyze data and create figures for the manuscript "Evolutionary Genomics Guides Scalable Coral Probiotics for Climate Resilience"

-Raw sequencing data are deposited in the NCBI Sequence Read Archive (SRA) under XXXXX.

 This repository contains scripts and pipelines for genomic data processing, assembly, annotation, pseudogene analysis, amplicon analysis, and large-scale comparative genomics using PopCOGenT.
 The codebase appears to be organized by workflow modules, each corresponding to a major step in the analysis.